 Adult, pediatric, and neonatal ventilation

 The HAMILTON-C6 mechanical ventilator provides effective, safe, and lung-protective ventilation for adult, pediatric, and neonatal patients.
 For neonatal patients, a specifically developed neonatal proximal flow sensor is used.
-The tidal volume range goes down to 2 ml.All features
+The tidal volume range goes down to as low as 2 ml.All features